National Cowboy Poetry Gathering

 Elko’s Major Authors: Thomas Detter and Will James

-Elko was once the home of Thomas Detter (1830-1891), a significant book author, but there are no homes or workplaces connected to him remaining in Elko.
+Elko was once the home of Thomas Detter (1830-1891), a significant book author, but no homes or workplaces connected to him remain in Elko.
 Detter pioneered African-American literature in the West.

 According to https://www.blackpast.org: “It was in Elko that he published Nellie Brown, or The Jealous Wife, with Other Sketches through a San Francisco printing firm.
 A collection of short stories and non-fiction pieces, Nellie Brown was ignored for many years, then rediscovered in the late 20th century, and is now regarded as one of the first works of fiction written by an African American in the U.S. West.
 More than just a literary artifact or curiosity, the collection has much to say regarding 19th-century American society, politics, and literature.”

-For information on Will James, please visit: Will James in Nevada.
+For information on author Will James, please visit: Will James in Nevada.